 The other type of reading is to read for challenge (intensive reading).

 This is where “reading strategies” come in.
 This basically just means that you have some sort of plan to read the text in an interactive way.

 Researchers have identified a whole load of great reading strategies that foreign language readers can use to boost their second language reading skills.

-Here’s a simplified toolkit containing 6 strategies which you can start using right now:
+Here are some helpful reading strategies which you can start using right now:

 Use these before you read to improve your understanding of the text and get more involved.

 1. Write your background knowledge on Post-it notes

 Before you start reading, write down what you think you already know about the text (in your target language preferably).